 Laying before Parliament

 Once the MMO considers that a positive determination for an Order is appropriate, the MMO will liaise with the DfT who manage the process for laying Orders before Parliament.
-This can take at least three months, and the MMO is not able to provide timescales for the completion of this part of the Harbour Order process.
+Obtaining a laying date can take at least three months from requesting one, and the MMO is not able to provide timescales for the completion of this part of the Harbour Order process.

 Once the MMO are given clearance by DfT to start the parliamentary process for the formal laying of the Order, the Order will be assigned a date for laying and a date when the Order will come into force.
 This will be dependent on the parliamentary calendar.
+You will be informed of the laying and coming into force date.
 The Order can then be made.
-The Order and associated documents will be sent to DfT for preparation for laying in Parliament.
+Once made, the Order and associated documents will be sent to DfT for preparation for laying in Parliament.

 Harbour Orders are laid in Parliament under the negative procedure.
+An explanation of this is linked below.
 The Order will automatically become law unless there is an objection from either house.
 The date the Order will come into force must be at least 21 days after it is laid before Parliament.
 There may be occasions, depending on the parliamentary timetable where a longer period of time will be required between laying and coming into force.